tombonez/noTunes/README.md

 **No menu bar version**

-Either quit the app via Activity Monitor or run the following command in the terminal:
+Either quit the app via Activity Monitor or run the following command in Terminal:

 ```bash
 osascript -e 'quit app "noTunes"'